salesforcecli/plugin-orchestrator/messages/appframework.create.template.md

 # summary

-Create a new AppFramework template.
+Create a new template.

 # description

-Create a new AppFramework template that can be used as a blueprint for building AppFramework applications.
-Templates allow you to define reusable configurations, layouts, and settings that can be shared across multiple applications.
+Create a new template that can be used as a blueprint for building orchestrated apps.
+Templates allow you to define reusable configurations, layouts, and settings that can be shared across multiple apps.

-Once created, templates appear in the Analytics Studio UI where developers can use them to create new applications.
-Templates help standardize application development and ensure consistency across your organization.
+Once created, templates appear in Tableau Next where users can use them to create new apps.
+Templates help standardize app development and ensure consistency across your org.

-You must have AppFramework enabled in your org and appropriate permissions to create templates.
+You must have Data Cloud and Tableau Next enabled in your org and the AppFrameworkManageApp user permission to create templates.
 The template name must be unique within your org.
-This command works with production orgs, sandboxes, and scratch orgs that have AppFramework configured.
+This command works with production orgs, sandboxes, and scratch orgs that have orchestrated apps configured.

 # examples